debsouryadatta/langchain_series/README.md

 23. Using Chroma db for vector database, OpenAIEmbeddings for vector embeddings(Need openai api key for this, so couldn't implement this) -> Try to use OllamaEmbeddings for the same

-24. Querying the vector store, and retrieving the similar documents
+24. Querying the vector store (similarity_search), and retrieving the similar documents

 25. Using FAISS for the vector store, writing the code for this

 26. Using OllamaEmbeddings instead of OpenAIEmbeddings, storing it on DB, and querying the vector store

-### Advanced RAG Q&A Chatbot With Chain And Retrievers Using Langchain
+### 05 - Advanced RAG Q&A Chatbot With Chain And Retrievers Using Langchain
 27. Combine Prompts along with chains and retrievers, get a response based on the prompt

 28. In the previous video, we were storing the embeddings in the vector store, and then doing similarity search on that, but in this video we will be using the retrievers for retrieving the data in the vector store and put it into the prompt and chain them to get the response

-29. Firstly loading the pdf, splitting it down, storing it into the vector db, defining the llm, writing the prompt, chaining the prompt with the llm, defining the retriever, using retriever and document_chain to form the retrieval_chain, then finally invoking the retrieval_chain with the input to get the response
+29. Firstly loading the pdf, splitting it down, storing it into the vector db, defining the llm, writing the prompt, chaining the prompt with the llm, defining the retriever, using retriever and document_chain to form the retrieval_chain, then finally invoking the retrieval_chain with the input to get the response.

+### 06 - Building Advanced RAG Q&A Project With Multiple Data Sources With Langchain
+30. In this video, we will be using tools and agents in langchain to build an advanced RAG with multiple data sources, Tools - Tools are interfaces that an agent, chain, or LLM can use to interact with the world.
+There are plenty of tools already available in langchain, in this video we will be using 3 - ArXiv, Wikipedia, and a custom tool.

+31. Adding arxiv and wikipedia inside requirements.txt, pip install -r requirements.txt

+32. Firstly creating the wikipedia tool - writing the wrapper & creating the tool

+33. Then creating the custom tool, loading the documents in the webpage, splitting them, storing them in vectordb, creating the retriever from the vectordb, then finally creating the tool using the create_retriever_tool

+34. Then creating the arxiv tool - writing the wrapper & creating the tool

+35. Finally combining the 3 tools

+36. Adding langchainhub inside requirements.txt, pip install -r requirements.txt

+37. Then we will be using langchain agents to use the tools for getting the response, creating the agent using create_openai_tools_agent which takes llm, tools and prompt as the args, setting the llm as ollama and using a specific random prompt from langchain hub

+38. Finally creating the agent_executor which takes agent and tools as the args, and then invoking the agent_executor with the input to get the response.